raspberrypilearning/drum-star/en/step_8.md

 --- task ---

-Add script starting with `when backdrop changes to`{:class="block3events"} to each drum sprite with a `go to`{:class="block3motion"} block to make them change position.
+Add script starting with `when backdrop changes to`{:class="block3events"} to each **drum** sprite with a `go to`{:class="block3motion"} block to make them change position.

 You will also need to set their starting position `when flag clicked`{:class="block3events"}.

 --- /task ---

 --- task ---
-**Tidy:** If you have time then it's a good idea to make sure the sprites in the sprite list are in a sensible order, starting with the drums in their upgrade order and then the buttons in order.
+**Tidy:** If you have time, then it's a good idea to make sure the sprites in the sprite list are in a sensible order, starting with the drums in their upgrade order and then the buttons in order.

 --- /task ---